-This training will include lectures, practicing trauma-informed yoga and practice teaching sessions.
+This training will include lecture, practicing trauma-informed yoga, and practice teaching sessions.

-All online sessions must be attended live.
+All sessions will be online and must be attended live.
 Sessions will not be recorded.

 The Body Keeps the Score, p 265-278